In the province of Quebec, corporations and establishments are separate legal entities that each have their specific

 The leaders of small product or service establishments of 2 to 50 employees are usually the managers or the owners.

 In this type of establishment businesses, job descriptions are not always written or specific and new employees are expected to be versatile in their functions.

 In average establishment businesses of 50 to 300 employees, management is usually under the responsibility of several administrative managers in charge of either administration, accounting, marketing, production and sales, but not necessarily for human resources.

 In this type of establishment businesses, job descriptions are organized according to the tasks and the functions of the workers.

-In large establishment businesses of 300 employees and more, an organization chart that indicates the range of the administrative functions of all the departments and services is usually available.
+In large establishment businesses of 300 employees and more, an organisation chart that indicates the range of the administrative functions of all the departments and services is usually available.

 In this type of establishment businesses, there is always a human resources department but its role may vary for from one establishment to another.

 Human resources are usually responsible for recruiting and selecting, while department managers are often responsible for interviewing and hiring new employees but only for their own department.